liumaggie/instagram/README.md

 Comments are also stored through an associated joined `comments` table which contains the columns, `author_id` and `image_id`.
 These are used to reference the person who commented on the image and the image that is being commented on, respectively.

-Likes and comments are rendered on the frontend with a `Like` component and a `Comment` component based on the `images` slice of state since creating and destroying likes and comments alters the images rendered.
+Likes and comments are rendered on the frontend with a `Like` component and a `Comment` component based on the `images` slice of state since creating and destroying likes and comments alters the image details that are associated with it.

 <img src="https://github.com/liumaggie/instagram/blob/master/app/assets/images/like-comments.png" alt="LikeComments" width="50%" height="auto">